Types of Financial Aid

 Federal Work-Study

-Azusa Pacific University does not automatically package graduate and professional students with federal work-study aid, as graduate and professional programs are generally geared toward working professionals.
-If, however, you are interested in federal work-study, contact your student account specialist for details.
+Azusa Pacific University does not automatically package graduate and professional students with federal work-study, as graduate and professional programs are geared toward working professionals.
+If you are interested in federal work-study, contact the Student Services Center.

 Loans